Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 ```
    - `/dev/sdb  /dev/sdc  /dev/sdd  /dev/sde  /dev/sdf  /dev/sdg  /dev/sdh  /dev/sdi  /dev/sdj`

 ### Git should be installed on the system.
-You can use below command to install it
+You can use below command for Redhat family OS to install Git

 ```
       yum install git -y